-\eligible applicants who proceed to the qualifying examination process
+\eligible applicants who proceed to the qualifying examination process n) the amount of time that the registration process usually takes

-The Registration Information Guide and Career Map state that the time required to complete the assessment of an application varies considerably and can take anywhere from three months to three years.
+The Registration Information Guide and Career Map state that the time required to complete the entire registration process,i.e. meet all of the exemptible requirements, varies considerably and can take anywhere from three months to three years.
 Delays occur when: